Mick Namarari Tjapaltjarri

-Mick Namarari Tjapaltjarri (b.c.1926 at Marnpi southeast of Kintore, Northern Territory – 1998), was one of the most important painters to emerge from the Western Desert.
+Mick Namarari Tjapaltjarri (c.
+1926 – August 16, 1998), was one of the most important painters to emerge from the Western Desert.

 From the Pintupi language group, Mick Namarari was one of the foundation artists of the movement that emerged in Papunya Tula.
 White school teacher Geoffrey Bardon considered him one of eight artists whose efforts at the foundation of the movement were particularly interesting.
-The others were Old Walter Tjampitjinpa, Kaapa Tjampitjinpa, Clifford Possum Tjapaltjarri, Tim Leura Tjapaltjarri, Tim Payungka Tjapangati, Charlie Tarawa Tjungurrayi and Johnny Warrangkula Tjupurrula.
+The others were Old Walter Tjampitjinpa, Kaapa Tjampitjinpa, Clifford Possum Tjapaltjarri, Tim Leura Tjapaltjarri, Tim Payungka Tjapangati, Charlie Tarawa Tjungurrayi and Johnny Warangkula Tjupurrula.

 From early figurative works, he moved on to creating large geometric designs that typified Papunya Tula art in the late 1970s and early 1980s.
 In the 1990s he began producing "minimalist" paintings that depicted the imprint of a kangaroo in the sand, the seeds that the marsupial mouse feeds upon, or the aftermath of hailstorms in the desert.

 He died in Alice Springs in 1998.